Moist Strawberry Shortcake Recipe

 How do you store shortcake?

-You’ll want to store the three parts to the shortbread separately.
+You’ll want to store the three parts of the shortbread separately.
 The cake can be stored on the countertop.
 It also freezes well if you place in freezer bags.
 The whipped cream topping and the strawberries can be stored in the refrigerator.

-Expert Tips
+Expert Tips:

 • If you’d rather make this recipe as cupcakes for your shortcake, you can definitely do that instead of using a square pan.
 Just fill cupcake liners to 3/4 full and reduce baking time.